 |April||Organized at a camp of instruction on the San Marcos River in Hays County.|

-|July||Twenty companies not yet organized as regiments were moved to a camp near Harrison and then on to Virginia.|
+|July||Twenty companies that were not yet organized as regiments were moved to a camp near Harrison and then on to Virginia.|

 |September 30||The regiment was organized at Richmond.
 Ten companies were mustered into Confederate service.
-Field officers were appointed by the Confederate War Department rather than elected, as in other Confederate regiments.
+Field officers were appointed by the Confederate War Department rather than elected as in other Confederate regiments.
 Robert T.P.
-Allen (USMA ’34) was appointed colonel of the regiment
+Allen (West Point Class of 1834) was appointed colonel of the regiment

-|October 2||Colonel Allen’s harsh discipline forced his resignation (he was literally driven from camp by the men) and he was relaced by Colonel John B. Hood (West Point Class of 1853).
+|October 2||Colonel Allen’s harsh discipline forced his resignation (he was literally driven from camp by the men) and he was replaced by Colonel John B. Hood (West Point Class of 1853).
 John F. Marshall, a Texan, became lieutenant colonel and Bradfute Warwick, a Virginian, was appointed as major.
 The regiment was assigned to Wigfall’s Texas Brigade.|

 |February 20||Brigadier General Wigfall Resigned to take his place in the Senate.
 Colonel Hood took over the brigade as senior colonel.|

 |March 3||Colonel Hood was promoted to brigadier general and took over permanent command of the brigade.
-Lieutenant Colonel Marshall was promoted to colonel, Major Warwick to lieutenant colonel and Captain John Cottlett Garrett Key of Company A was promoted to major.
+Lieutenant Colonel John F. Marshall was promoted to colonel, Major Bradfute Warwick to lieutenant colonel and Captain John Cottlett Garrett Key of Company A was promoted to major.
 Lieutenant Stephen H. Darden was elected captain of Company A.|

 |April||The regiment mustered 470 men|